Bioconductor/bioconductor.org/content/developers/how-to/git/faq.md

 	This will give you the information needed.

-	NOTE: This situation is for packages which were previously maintained on SVN and have never been acccessed through GIT.
+	NOTE: This situation is for packages which were previously maintained on SVN and have never been accessed through GIT.
 It is not for newly accepted packages through Github.

 1. I have a GitHub repository already set up for my _Bioconductor_